kresnasatya/dev.kresna.me/src/posts/react-and-svelte-vibes.md

 In React, to store and call CSS style, you should name it `_your_component.module.css` and import it as `import styles from './your_component.module.css'` then call the CSS class with syntax `{styles.cssClassName}`.
 This is intended to prevent conflict between each component in case there's the same CSS class name.
 In Svelte, you just put CSS style inside the component with `<style>` tag.

 If we look the code above, we don't pass `numOfCoins` state in to the Coin component.
 Instead, we pass the handle function of update the `numOfCoins`.
 The handle function of update the `numOfCoins` has declared in `App` component.
 This is on purpose because we want to implement **Principle of Least Privilege**.
 In the `Coin` component, it just do one thing which is click the coin and hit the handle function which come from the props.
 Then, the value of `numOfCoins` updated on the `App` component.
 Think the **Principle of Least Privilege** as the term that give necessary power to the component.
-You may have heard that _Power tends to corrupt and absolute power corrupt absolutely_.
+You may have heard a term that _Power tends to corrupt and absolute power corrupt absolutely_.

 ### Derived